 Some facts about the podcast:

-• Episodes are still being actively downloaded daily (~3.5k/day) and the total downloads for all the episodes is currently over 20 million worldwide.
+- Episodes are actively downloaded daily (~3.5k/day) and the total downloads for all the episodes is currently over 22 million worldwide.

-• Typical listeners are college students and their professors, critical thinkers and life-long learners.
+- Typical listeners are college students and their professors, critical thinkers of all ages, and life-long learners.

 Michael has appeared as an expert on the show Dark Matters for the Science Channel and appeared on the podcaster’s roundtable to talk about Aaron Hernandez for the Oxygen network.
 Feel free to get in touch with Michael (michael@thepsychfiles.com) if you’re interested in having him speak on a wide variety of topics related to the psychology of human behavior.